 It’s not difficult to see, therefore, why this branding strategy hasn’t had long-term success.
 Attitudes in young people, both socially and culturally, have changed.
 In the wake of (more affordably priced) rivals celebrating inclusivity and diversity as opposed to catering to the privileged few, Abercrombie’s sales fell dramatically from 2012 to 2015.
 Is it any surprise that the average teen might look into the window of Abercrombie and think, “That’s not for me”?

 It was clear to everyone that things needed to change before Abercrombie became completely irrelevant in the eyes of its target market.
-Here’s what it did.
+So, what did a rebrand look like?
+To be effective they had to:

 - Bring in new blood